cdrommens/learning-angular/typescript/README.md

 `function name(arg1: type, ...) : type {}`
 return type is always inferred automatically (so don't define it yourself unless necesarry) (can also be void)

+use arg ?: number for an optional argument

 Function type:
 combinedValues can have a pointer to a function that accepts 2 number arguments and returns a number :
 `let combinedValues: (a: number, b: number) => number;`